 cost, given that the function is called repeatedly by

 optimization.
-For instance, if you use a convenience object in your
+If you use a convenience object in your function, you

 Parameter-only requirements — Extract the design variable values and compute the requirement values.